 - We still need you to move around a little bit.
 It’s still important to move from side to side and be able to assist in positioning yourself.

-- That pressure helps you push better, and can help decrease your pushing time.
-If you’re ENTIRELY numb, you can’t push well.
+- That pressure helps you push better and can help decrease your pushing time.
+If you’re ENTIRELY numb, you aren’t as able to push.

-Most women don’t feel the final “ring of fire” thanks to the epidural — so that is certainly awesome. 🙂 Most women also don’t feel cervical exams much after the epidural (btw this post has tips for painful vaginal exams).
+Most women don’t feel cervical exams much after the epidural either (btw this post has tips for painful vaginal exams).

 Note to remember: You can not plan on the epidural to make you entirely numb.
 Plan on some pain as your labor progresses as we have found that to be the best plan for laboring mothers.
 Painless labor isn’t what we want, and you shouldn’t want it either for the reasons mentioned above.